 International Development Policy

-The McCourt School of Public Policy offers programs of study leading to a Master of Public Policy (MPP) degree, a Master of International Development (MIDP) degree, a Master of Policy Management (MPM) degree or an Executive Master of Policy Management (EMPL) degree.
+The McCourt School of Public Policy offers programs of study leading to a Master of Public Policy (MPP) degree, a Master of International Development (MIDP) degree, a Master of Policy Management (MPM) degree, a Master of Science in Data Science for Public Policy (MS-DSPP), or an Executive Master of Policy Leadership (EMPL) degree.

 A Master of International Development Policy (MIDP) degree equips today’s future leaders in development with the essential technical and analytical skills necessary to make a positive difference in the world.
 A degree for professionals with experience in development or related fields, the MIDP delivers skills in evidence-based policy-making within a broad, multidisciplinary curriculum.